angelynarthur/youtube_capstone/README.md

 #Which categories Overall had the most dislikes/likes?
 #Which categories in Russia had the most likes/dislikes?
 #Which categories in Great Britain had the most dislikes?

+#What was the correlation between views and likes/dislikes?